Brand development that increases sales velocity, guaranteed.

 Evolution of Consumption

-Packaging designers have to consider lifestyle changes and innovations when determining the best package for their products, and those changes are happening faster than ever.
+Packaging designers must consider lifestyle changes and innovations when determining the best package for their products, and these changes are happening faster than ever.
 If you are a snack or beverage producer and your consumer base all ride Segways, your package shouldn’t inhibit their ability to consume your product while mounted atop their faintly ridiculous mode of transportation.
 If your consumer base all have elaborately manicured and disturbingly long nails, one should be able to consume your product while holding it comfortably between the wrists.

 Fads, Trends and Cultural Touchstones